48.53 Young Person's Substance Misuse

 The duty of confidentiality owed a young person under 16 is the same as that owed to any other person, but the right to confidentiality is not absolute.

-Where there is a child protection risk associated with the young person's substance use this outweighs the young person's right to privacy - see Information Sharing and Confidentiality.
+Where there is a child protection risk (including within a contextual safeguarding context) associated with the young person's substance use this outweighs the young person's right to privacy - see Information Sharing and Confidentiality.
 In these circumstances professionals should act in accordance with the Making a Referral Procedure.

 In cases of potential Significant Harm relating to a young person's substance use consideration will need to be given to the involvement of parents and carers, if they do not already know about or recognise the young person's substance use as an issue of Significant Harm.